panagiotis-langaris/Importance-Evaluation-of-the-Embedding-Initialization-for-Information-Extraction/README.md

 # References
-1. Theodoropoulos, C., Henderson, J., Coman, A. C., & Moens, M. F. (2021).
-Imposing Relation Structure in Language-Model Embeddings Using Contrastive Learning. arXiv preprint arXiv:2109.00840.
+1. Christos Theodoropoulos, James Henderson, Andrei Catalin Coman, and Marie-Francine Moens.
+2021.
+Imposing Relation Structure in Language-Model Embeddings Using Contrastive Learning.
+In Proceedings of the 25th Conference on Computational Natural Language Learning, pages 337–348, Online.
+Association for Computational Linguistics.
 2. Taillé, B., Guigue, V., Scoutheeten, G., & Gallinari, P. (2020, November).
 Let’s Stop Error Propagation in the End-to-End Relation Extraction Literature!
 In Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP) (pp. 3689-